boxed/midje-readme/README.md

 You can show that your README is tested with this badge: [![Examples tested with midje-readme](http://img.shields.io/badge/readme-tested-brightgreen.svg)](https://github.com/boxed/midje-readme) Copy paste the markdown syntax below:

     [![Examples tested with midje-readme](http://img.shields.io/badge/readme-tested-brightgreen.svg)](https://github.com/boxed/midje-readme)

-## Restrictions

-Changes in README.md will not be picked up by "lein midje :autotest"